WHAT'S HAPPENING IN THE UK?

 LIVING WITH PAWS-GIST

-GIST Support UK has championed the set-up of PAWS-GIST and is an Alliance partner.
+GIST Cancer UK has championed the set-up of PAWS-GIST and is an Alliance partner.
 As a result we are gradually facilitating introductions of PAWS-GIST patients to others who are experiencing the same.

 THE PAWS-GIST CLINIC